-- b.
-An organization or association that engages in activities designed to advance the well-being of museums and the museum profession; - c.
-An institution of higher education, including public and nonprofit universities; or - d.
+- A museum service organization or association whose primary purpose, as reflected in its mission, is to support museums with a primary purpose of African American life, art, history and/or culture; - c.
+A historically black college or university, as defined by the Higher Education Act of 1965, as amended, 20 U.S.C.
+Section 1061, and pursuant to Executive Order 13256, dated February 12, 2002; or - d.
 A public or private nonprofit agency which is responsible for the operation of a museum that meets the eligibility criteria in (a) above may apply on behalf of the museum.